skylar-kim/opencv_ros_projects/README.md

 ```
 $ rosrun opencv_ros_projects ./tennis_ball_publisher.py
 ```
-Your screen should look like this:
+Your screen should look like this:  a